icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 4. Press the power (PWR) button for at least one second.
 Wait for several seconds
 5. Release the FR button.

-Now the board is programming mode.
+Now the board is in programming mode.

 With a **Nvidia Jetson Xavier NX**, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.

+With the **Nvidia Jetson Orin NX**, the procedure is quite the same.
+The recovery mode could be achieved by pressing the Force Recovery and the Reset buttons simultaneously, then release the reset when the fan starts and, after ~2 sec, release the FR button too.

 In order to check that the board went in recovery mode, run on a terminal in the host